 The Functional Capacity Examination (FCE) is an objective standardized test designed to minimize litigations and protect the physicians, worker, and employer when determining a clients ability to perform functions related to work.
 It includes dynamic strength, position tolerance, mobility, fine motor skills, balance, coordination, and endurance.
 Additional information provided by this F.C.E. includes tolerance to the eight hour work day, self limiting behavior, overall level of work as defined by the Dictionary of Occupational Titles (DOT) and Job Demands Analysis / Classification of Jobs (COJ) when provided.

-We offer Functional Capacity Evaluations (F.C.E.) by ErgoScience.
+(At this time we are not offering FCEs) We offer Functional Capacity Evaluations (F.C.E.) by ErgoScience.
 F.C.E. can be a vital component to disability claims when performed by trained, licensed individuals.
 Functional Capacity Evaluations are becoming more standard in our litigious state and when done by qualified, licensed staff can be of tremendous value.
 Unfortunately, many practitioners in the state do not receive specific training and certification or licensing in the field.
 Without such training and knowledge, those tests lose credibility and defensibility within the courts.

 The examination includes dynamic strength, position tolerance, mobility, fine motor skills, balance, coordination, and endurance.
 Additional information provided by this F.C.E. includes tolerance to the eight hour work day, self limiting behavior, overall level of work as defined by the Dictionary of Occupational Titles (DOT) and Job Demands Analysis / Classification of Jobs (COJ) when provided.